Accelize/drm/doc/drm_configuration.rst

 The DRM requires the following configuration files:

-* The credentials file (``cred.json``): The user Accelize credentials.
-  This file should be managed by the application user.
+* The credentials file (``cred.json``): The end user credentials from Accelize portal.
+This file is managed by the application end user.
-* The DRM Configuration file ``conf.json``: This file allow to define the DRM configuration.
+* The DRM Configuration file ``conf.json``: This file defines some basic parameters used to enable the application.
 This file is managed by the application vendor.

 Credentials file
 ----------------

-The credentials file contain Accelize web service access key and is used to authenticate the user running the application and allow or not license generation based on user entitlements.
+The credentials file contains the Accelize web service access keys required to authenticate the user and grant access to the application through license generation based on the user entitlements.

 To create Accelize account and get credentials:

-* Create an account on `Accelize DRM portal registration`_.
+* Create an account on `Accelize portal registration`_.
-* Create an access key from your `Accelize account`_.
+* Create an access key from your `Accelize portal account`_.

 Download the credential files (`cred.json`), you should obtain a file like this: